Commentary on the Holy Quran: Surah Al-Fateha: Refutation of Deism

 The author believes in a 'Personal' God, Who is not merely the Prime Cause, as some people believe.
 He is the deliberate Provider and Nourisher in the world.
 He writes, "The words of the Most High, Al-Hamdu lillahe Rabbilaalameen Al-Rahmanir-Rahim-Malike Yaumiddeen comprise an excellent refutation of atheists, deviationists and nature-worshippers who do not believe in the attributes of Allah, the Lord of Honour, and allege that He is merely the prime cause and has no determining will and is not possessed of volition like Bestower of gifts and bounties."
 (Commentary page 139).

-Verse 5: Iyyāka na’budu wa iyyāka nasta’īn
+Verse 5

 This verse literally means: 'Thee alone do we worship, and Thee alone do we implore for help.'
 This is the fifth verse of the Surah.
 The author of the Commentary, giving a descriptive translation writes:

 "The (verse) Iyyāka na’budu wa iyyāka nasta’īn means: O Thou Lord of perfect attributes and source of the four graces, we worship Thee alone and in the due performance of duty of worship and in other calls and needs we seek only Thy help.
 Thou art our only God and in order to reach Thee we choose no other deity as our medium, neither man nor idol, nor do we rely on our wisdom or our knowledge; in everything we implore Thee, the Absolute Almighty, for help."(Commentary, page 188).